 How To Test a Gas Cap for Leaks

-To test a leaking gas cap you must first observe some signs that may occur, that tells if your suspicions are correct.
-Some of these signs are;
+To test a leaking gas cap you must first observe some signs that may occur, which tells whether or not your suspicions are correct.
+6 ways to tell if your gas cap is leaking include:

 This is the most common sign of a gas leak.
 It is the first change that occurs.
 You will notice the cap no longer fits.
 When you lock your gas cap do you hear a clicking sound while screwing in an attempt to tighten it?